Rustyb0y/pi_pxe/README.md

 ## TrueNAS Setup

 #.
-Setup the TFTP Service
+Setup the TFTP Service, I have root for the username however you can set this to a specific user if you would like.

 ![Image3](https://github.com/Rustyb0y/pi_pxe/blob/master/images/chrome_YUfjVpVHqh.png)